Doctor Roberto Parada

-- 2016, 'Each One Teach One: An Evaluation of Learning Ground Mt Druitt', Research Report
+- 2016, 'Each One Teach One: An Evaluation of Learning Ground Mt Druitt', Report

-- 2016, 'Research into Outdoor Education Learner Attribution Theory: The Effects Of the Duke Of Edinburgh's International Award on Learning', Research Report
+- 2016, 'Research into Outdoor Education Learner Attribution Theory: The Effects Of the Duke of Edinburgh's International Award on Learning', Report

 Dr Roberto H Parada’s research interest focuses on: bullying and victimisation causes/consequences, Australian Aboriginal Youth Wellbeing, positive learning environments, mental health; and the application of cognitive and behavioural interventions in schools.
 Dr Parada is currently a Senior Lecturer in Adolescent Development, Wellbeing, Behaviour and Pedagogical Studies.
 His methodological focus is on factor analysis, structural equation modelling (SEM) and multilevel modelling.
 As a registered psychologist with over a decade of clinical practice, he has special interest in child, adolescent and young adult mental health.
 He is a full member of the Australian Psychological Society, Australian Association for Cognitive and Behaviour Therapy and the Bullying Research Network (USA).